cnherrera/GMCHIIR/README.md

 # GMCHIIR
-For the paper: Statistical properties of the molecular gas around HII regions in nearby galaxies
+Repository for the paper: Statistical properties of the molecular gas around HII regions in nearby galaxies